JonDamFlindt/FitzHugh-Nagumo/README.md

 FitzROM
 ```

-3. Customize parameters in `genOperators.m` to explore different settings of the FitzHugh-Nagumo system or POD truncation levels.
+3. Customize parameters in `genOperators.m` to explore different settings of the FitzHugh-Nagumo system, as well as `fitzROM` for different snapshots, as well as `script_fitz` on how to generate new snapshots.

 ---